JuliusKoronci/javascript-clean-code/lib/examples/nested-loops/README.md

 guessed it is a violation of rule number 3.
 TBH, I didn't see the bug until I started to rewrite the code :)

 Before we start anything, let's make sure we know what the code does:
-We have a cars array and we are appending the word "new" to the colors in the array.
+We have a cars array and we are prepend the word "new" to the colors in the array.
 This is all the code does.

-One of the first questions, which come to mind is: what will happen, if later or, in the app I will need an array of the cars, where instead of the word "new" I would need to prepend the word "old".
+One of the first questions, which comes to mind is: what will happen, if later on, in the app I will need an array of the cars, where instead of the word "new" I would need to prepend the word "old".
 With the current approach, we would create another nested for loop, and do the same just with a different word.
 If we ignore DRY, SRP and SOLID principles for now and go forward with this idea, will it work?